 The town of Primorsko, Bulgaria is a large Black sea resort and has superb qualities for sea holiday combined with a lot of fun.
 Its location near the Ropotamo Reserve provides plenty of opportunities for nature walks and historical monuments.
 Also, folklore festivals take place here.
 The area offers a variety of attractions that make it suitable for both a relaxing family holiday and a stay with active nightlife with lots of parties and fun.

-Primorsko – location, beaches and landmarks
+The best things to do in Primorsko – map, beaches and landmarks

 The town is 50 km south of Bourgas, 18 km south of Sozopol and 15 km north of Tsarevo.
 There are regular buses to the neighbouring resorts as well as a bus to the capital of Bulgaria – Sofia.
 Also, Primorsko offers a wide selection of accommodation – hotels, guest houses, small family hotels, lodgings, villas, and bungalows – the accommodation base is over 500 000 places.
 There are many restaurants, fast food pavilion, taverns, bistros, pizzerias, bars, and pubs to satisfy every taste.
 In addition, for the entertainment of tourists, there are many attractions, including a boat trip along the river Ropotamo, aquapark, water skiing, surfing, jets, yachts and even flights with small sports jets from the airport in Primorsko.